Artist

 How much does Pulp make in a year?

-Pulp is modeled at $500K-$1.7M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Pulp is estimated at $500K-$1.7M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Pulp still make money?